Chart Color Schemes

 Lalor Park - Kings Langley is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Lalor Park - Kings Langley's dwelling structure, as per the latest Census, consisted of 91.5% houses and 8.5% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Sydney metro's 76.8% houses and 23.3% other dwellings.
-Home ownership in Lalor Park - Kings Langley stood at 29.2%, with mortgaged properties at 39.5% and rented ones at 31.3%.
+Lalor Park - Kings Langley's dwelling structure, as recorded in the latest Census, consisted of 91.5% houses and 8.5% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Sydney metro's figures of 76.8% houses and 23.3% other dwellings.
+Home ownership in Lalor Park - Kings Langley stood at 29.2%, with mortgaged dwellings at 39.5% and rented ones at 31.3%.
 The median monthly mortgage repayment was $2,300, higher than Sydney metro's average of $2,167.
-Median weekly rent in the area was $380, slightly above Sydney metro's figure of $400.
-Nationally, Lalor Park - Kings Langley's mortgage repayments were significantly higher than the Australian average of $1,863, and rents exceeded the national figure of $375.
+The median weekly rent figure for the area was $380, compared to Sydney metro's $400.
+Nationally, Lalor Park - Kings Langley's mortgage repayments exceeded the Australian average of $1,863, while rents surpassed the national figure of $375.

 Frequently Asked Questions - Housing